Trading Credit (Subsidies) for Votes: The Effect of Local Politics on Small Business Lending

 58 Pages Posted: 7 Jun 2019 Last revised: 20 May 2020

 Date Written: May 30, 2019

-Small businesses are championed by politicians looking to win votes, but face significant credit constraints that limit their growth.
-We study how the competitiveness of congressional elections affects government subsidies to small business lending.
-To identify the causal impact of electoral competitiveness, we examine politically-motivated congressional redistricting ("gerrymandering") and exploit the discontinuity in post-redistricting electoral competitiveness between districts where redistricting party candidates narrowly won and narrowly lost the pre-redistricting election.
-We find that districts with electorally vulnerable congressional representatives receive larger Small Business Administration (SBA) loan guarantees than districts with more entrenched representatives, and this leads to higher growth in local employment and wages in the short run.
-The gains in employment and wages disappear in the long run, and is accompanied by a decline in the number of business establishments.
-Overall, our results suggest that politically-motivated credit subsidies to small businesses can provide short-term economic benefits, but may distort local credit markets in the long run.
+Small businesses are championed by politicians seeking votes.
+We study how the competitiveness of congressional elections affects small business loan subsidies.
+To identify the causal impact of electoral competitiveness, we examine politically-motivated congressional redistricting (“gerrymandering”) and exploit the discontinuity in post-redistricting electoral competitiveness between districts where the redistricting party narrowly won and lost the pre-redistricting election.
+Using our novel regression discontinuity design, we find that districts with more vulnerable congressional representatives receive larger Small Business Administration (SBA) loan guarantees and lower interest rates on SBA loans.
+This increased lending is accompanied by higher rates of employment growth, particularly in the manufacturing sector, and greater concentrations of labor and capital in a smaller number of establishments.
+Overall, our findings indicate that local politics affect the allocation of government-subsidized credit, and that larger businesses and politically-important industries capture larger shares of the resulting gains.

 Keywords: small business finance, political economy, gerrymandering, redistricting, credit subsidies